Core Core: Digital & Cultural Malaise on TikTok

 The Kroker’s maintain what really is at stake in this paradigm “is nothing less than the triumph of platform capitalism versus the power of imagination,” and in many ways, core core acts as a rupture of real imagination in the sea of automatized anesthetic digital consumption; a self-reflexive critique which emerges from the confines of the cultural death drive.

-, Core Core: Digital & Cultural Malaise on TikTok, Liminul Magazine
+core core, Core Core: Digital & Cultural Malaise on TikTok, Liminul Magazine

 Cody is the Editor in Chief and senior contributor at liminul.